mendezdev/rental-example/README.md

 Once open you have to make click on "Run All".
 If all the tests are green, GREAT! if not, :(

 For code coverage purpose, I used the Visual Studio Enterprise IDE.
-It have the option to see it on Test > Analyze Code Coverga > All Test (in the toolbar)
+It have the option to see it on Test > Analyze Code Coverage > All Test (in the toolbar)